-Disney films are generally thought of as the antithesis to the horror movie.
+Disney films are generally thought of as the antithesis to horror.
 Their films are for kids, after all, while horror is for adults.
-These are sweet and uplifting productions made for the widest possible audience, all things that the horror genre is generally not considered to be.
+These are sweet and uplifting productions made for the widest possible audience, all distinctions that don’t really apply to the horror genre.

 Yet horror and children’s entertainment have always walked hand in hand.
 Children’s horror is its own, extremely wide and lucrative subgenre.
-Even though they are considered the pinnacle of kids’ entertainment, the Disney films have been some of the darkest content ever produced for children.
+Even though they are considered the pinnacle of kids’ entertainment, Disney films account for some of the darkest content ever produced for children.

 The Broom Stick Massacre in Fantasia